npaisley/Bash-DFT-Tools/README.md

 The wall-time is passed on to the run script so that long running calulations can be automatically resubmitted and restarted.
 This currently only work with opt and freq calculations.
 It is currently disabled (even with the `-r` argument) for TD-DFT calulations as an error occurs with the employed method of restarting calulations and the calulations has to be started fresh.
 An email stating that the calculation ended with exit code 77 indicates that the calculation was resubmitted to SLURM successfully.
 An exit code of 66 indicates unsuccessful resubmission.
 All other exit codes are from the calculation itself.

 ## multiComWriter.sh
+This script is being rewritten.
+Once done it will enable the writing on multiple gaussian input files with ease.

 ## NTOcomwriter.sh
+Takes a completed TD or TDA calculation and writes .com files for the generation of S<sub>1</sub> and T<sub>1</sub> of natural transition orbitals (NTOs) with gaussian.
+Requires the .log and .chk files to be present.
+Run using:
+`./NTOcomwriter.sh <file.com>`

 ## RSHOpt.sh
 The boundary values in the script can be changed to speed up calculations if you are confident that the optimum w value is still within the bounded range.
 If the script determines that the optimum value (or a value very close to it) is the optimum value then you have set the boundary too tight and you should re-run the optimization with a wider boundary.